TOLDOTECHNIK/TTLED/README.md

 led.setValue(150);

 ### setMaxValue(uint8_t value)
 Sets the allowed maximum brightness of the LED.
 For example the method on() will take this maximum brightness value.
+If max value is set to 0, the LED is off, but it is working like brightness was set to 255.
+This means, you can still get virtually the on/off state.

 ####Parameters
 value: 0 - 255 (0=off, 255 = full brightness)